-- Use your card for most purchases in the first three months in order to earn the card’s introductory bonus.
+- Use your card for most purchases in the first six months in order to earn the card’s introductory bonus.

-- Stay at Marriott Bonvoy hotels when you travel – you can earn up to six bonus points through your card.
+- Stay at Marriott Bonvoy hotels when you travel – you can earn up to 6X bonus points through your card.

 - Book stays of five nights or longer to take advantage of the fifth night free perk.